Mars habitat: Overview

 One of the challenges for Mars habitats is maintaining the climate, especially the right temperature in the right places.
 Electronic devices and lights generate heat that rises in the air, even as there are extreme temperature fluctuations outside.

-One idea for a Mars habitat is to use a Martian cave or lava tube, and an inflatable air-lock was proposed by Caves of Mars Project for making use of such a structure.
+One idea for a Mars habitat is to use a Martian cave or lava tube, and an inflatable air-lock was proposed by the Caves of Mars Project for making use of such a structure.
 The idea of living in lava tubes has been suggested for their potential to provide increased protection from radiation, temperature fluctuation, Martian sunlight, etc. An advantage of living underground is that it avoids the need to create a radiation shield above ground.
 Another idea is to use robots to construct the base in advance of human's arrival.

 The use of living plants or other living biologicals to aid in the air and food supply if desired can have major impact on the design.
-An example of how engineering demands and operational goals can interact, is a reduced-pressure greenhouse area.
-This would reduce the structural demands of maintaining air pressure, but require the relevant plants to survive at that lower pressure.
-Taken to an extreme, the question remains just how a low a pressure could a plant survive in and still be useful.
+Using a reduced-pressure greenhouse could reduce the structural demands of maintaining air pressure, but require the relevant plants to survive at that lower pressure.
+It is questioned how low of pressure a plant could survive in and still be useful.

 A Mars habitat may need to focus on keeping a certain type of plant alive, for example, as part of supporting its inhabitants.
 NASA's Caves of Mars study suggested the following food and food production characteristics: